What Do Your Valentine’s Day Flowers Say About You

 Be on the safe side and get her a gift certificate from a floral shop.
 That says, "I took the time to go to a flower place but I know I'm going to get the wrong kind of flowers for you."

-So Happy Valentine's Day and good luck!
+Don't forget that Valentine's Day is on Thursday and good luck!